FedeHide/devkit-init/README.md

 ## Features

 - ✅ automates the setup process for my personal development projects
-- ⚛️ setup for react, next js || vanilla JS or TS
+- ⚛️ setup for react with vite or next js || vanilla JS or TS
-- ✏️ sass integration, with reset, mixins and function
+- ✏️ sass integration, with reset, mixins and functions
-- 🍃 tailwind option, just with react for the moment
+- 🍃 tailwind option
 - ⚙️ rollup building for vanilla
 - ✨ eslint & prettier configuration